Splice Machine 3.1 enhances support for real-time AI deployments

 “We are excited to be powering data engineers and data scientists with the tools they need,” Zweben added. “[We believe they’ll] break down the chasms that stop machine learning and AI projects from being successful.”

-Splice Machine 3.1 is available as a fully-managed cloud service on Amazon Web Services, Azure, and Google Cloud Platform and is also available on-premises.
+Splice Machine 3.1 is available as a fully managed cloud service on Amazon Web Services, Azure, and Google Cloud Platform and is also available on-premises.

 VentureBeatVentureBeat's mission is to be a digital town square for technical decision-makers to gain knowledge about transformative technology and transact.
 Our site delivers essential information on data technologies and strategies to guide you as you lead your organizations.
 We invite you to become a member of our community, to access: